whg-training/whg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 This is what I've done in my solution.

-However, this dataset has an annoying property: the files aren't named quite the way we would want them.
+**However**, this dataset has an annoying property: the files aren't named quite the way we would want them.
 In our case, we want to name them after the samples, but they are currently named after accessions.

 Therefore another way to start is to have a first rule that renames the files to have the right names.
 (This is great because it gets done once, at the top, and all the other rules never have to worry about the accession at all.)
-In practice it'd be better to leave the original files and instead copy of symlink them into the right names - like this:
+In practice it'd be better to leave the original files and instead copy or symlink them into the right names - like this:

 ```
 rule copy_data_by_sample
+	output:
+		fq1 = "results/reads/{ID}_1.fq.gz",
+		fq2 = "results/reads/{ID}_2.fq.gz"
 	input:
 		fq1 = "data/reads/{something}_1.fq.gz",
 		fq2 = "data/reads/{something}_2.fq.gz"
-	output:
-		fq1 = "results/reads/{ID}_1.fq.gz"
-		fq2 = "results/reads/{ID}_2.fq.gz"
 	shell: """
 		cp {input.fq1} {output.fq1}
 		cp {input.fq2} {output.fq2}